SouthGreenPlatform/trainings/_pages/linux/linuxGuidePractice.md

 In the FileZilla menu, go to _File > Site Manager_.
 Then go through these 5 steps:

 1. Click _New Site_.
-2. Add a custom name for this si>te.
+2. Add a custom name for this site.
 3. Add the hostname <SERVER_NAME>
-4. Set the Logon Type to "Normal" and insert your username and password used to connect on the cluster
+4. Set the Login Type to "Normal" and insert your username and password used to connect on the cluster
 5. Press the "Connect" button.